AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Similarily to the :option:`xcov` format case, :option:`--annotate=html+` (with a trailing +) adds details about improperly satisfied obligations.
-In the html version, these extra details are not immediatly visible: they are folded within their associated line and expanded below when a mouse click hits the line.
+In the html version, these extra details are not immediatly visible: they are folded within their associated line and expanded when a mouse click hits the line.

 Violations summary, text : :option:`--annotate=report`
 ------------------------------------------------------